Tariq Woolen’s injury has emphasized Seahawks’ improved cornerback depth

 Among those not in attendance Thursday were two receivers who had been earlier in the week — DK Metcalf and Dee Eskridge.
 Neither is thought to be injury-related (Eskridge attended Wednesday’s OTA and has been said to have had a good offseason so far, while Metcalf made an appearance on FS1’s Undisputed on Wednesday).

 With those two out, the starters when the offense was in a three-receiver set were Tyler Lockett, Jaxon Smith-Njigba and Dareke Young.
-Typically working with the second unit were Cody Thompson along with undrafted rookie free agents John Hall and Jake Bobo (Cade Johnson, who ended last season as the de factor third receiver, has been limited with an unspecified injury).
+Typically working with the second unit were Cody Thompson along with undrafted rookie free agents John Hall and Jake Bobo (Cade Johnson, who ended last season as the de facto third receiver, has been limited with an unspecified injury).

 A few others out Thursday included punter Michael Dickson, fullback/linebacker Nick Bellore, running back DeeJay Dallas and defensive end Mario Edwards Jr. Coach Pete Carroll did not talk to the media Thursday so there were no specifics on any absences.